(with help from Randy Amasia, Don Del Grande, and Michael Brandenburg)

 The theme song to the NBC version ("Jet Set", by Mike Vickers) was later re-used on "This Week in Baseball," as well as on Bob Stewart's failed 1985 pilot, "$50,000 a Minute".

-The theme song to the USA and syndie versions was previously used as the theme to another Bob Stewart show "Shoot For the Stars" (1977), which was also hosted by Geoff Edwards.
+The theme song to the USA and syndie versions was a sped-up version of the theme previously used for another Bob Stewart show "Shoot For the Stars" (1977), which was also hosted by Geoff Edwards.

 The theme to the unsold 1984 pilot ("Spring Rain", by Silvetti) was previously used as the theme to another Bob Stewart show, "The Love Experts."

-After the NBC version of "Jackpot!" was cancelled, it was replaced by "3 For the Money" with Dick Enberg, which holds the distinction of being one of the shortest-lived game shows in history.
+After the NBC version was cancelled, it was replaced by "3 For the Money" with Dick Enberg, which holds the distinction of being one of the shortest-lived game shows in history.

 The random-number generator which set the Super Jackpot "multiplier" on the NBC version went through some interesting changes: